 Several unused SpongeBob death animations.
 The fifth animation was used in early prototypes.
-Interestingly, The eighth one appears to be a reference to the episode FrankenDoodle, but said episode hadn't aired at the time of this game's release.
+Interestingly, the eighth one appears to be a reference to the episode Frankendoodle.

 A strange animation of a shy SpongeBob.
-It could have been used in a cutscene.
+It may have been used in a cutscene.

 An odd animation of every face SpongeBob can make, including deaths.
 The used animations are in separate folders.

 A bizarre idle animation of SpongeBob turning his face into a large eye and back.
 The eye pop frame is probably for blinking.

 An animation meant to be used when SpongeBob is holding an item.
 This seems to be an early version of the used animation, which is calmer.